 With discretionary spending on apparel and accessories rising, albeit slightly, brands with an urban glam aesthetic see a need for a bit of sparkle during such virtual events.

 “Yes, we definitely see our clientele moving toward sparkly, playful and fun items, not only in their buying habits, but also in the way they engage with Instagram content,” said Jaleh Farhadpour, founder of Archives Toronto, adding: “We feel that now is a time to add splashes of color and fun, glittery pieces to the wardrobe, to brighten up each day.”
-The store carries unique, crystal-laced and colorful items from Area, Justine Clenquet, Eéra, Fernando Jorge and George Keburia, who currently are all selling well.
+The store carries unique, crystal-laced and colorful items from Area, Justine Clenquet, Eéra, Fernando Jorge and George Keburia, who are all selling well.

 For their part, Beckett Fogg and Piotrek Panszczyk, founders of Area, have always encouraged beauty in diversity and empowerment through creative, high-shine, high-glam looks, and see customers responding to such tenets even now.
 “Especially our more creative and special and eye-catching pieces have been really popular,” they said.
 “It’s pieces that make you feel empowered, strong and glamorous.
-One of our favorite pieces is a crystal cup chain wig which gives you maximal glamour without even getting dressed.”
+One of our favorite pieces is a crystal cup chain wig that gives you maximal glamour without even getting dressed.”

-“We’ve definitely noticed that people have been gravitating toward our flashier pieces recently,” added Mariano Cortez and Brya Gerard, cofounders of L.A.-based label Busted, which recently hosted a virtual rave party with DJ @bellaferrada.
+“We’ve definitely noticed that people have been gravitating toward our flashier pieces recently,” added Mariano Cortez and Brya Gerard, cofounders of Los Angeles-based label Busted, which recently hosted a virtual rave party with DJ @bellaferrada.
 “I think feeling cute and staying stylish during this time is a good tool to motivate and keep moving forward.
 We definitely see a need for some shine in wardrobes today.
 Any glimmer is helpful in maintaining a positive outlook.”

 For others, reality calls for a blend of the cozy with moments of glam.
 Some designers suggest leaning in to garments with sparkle, shine and pizazz works best when leveled with items of comfort.